Laragear/TwoFactor/README.md

 > Some free Authenticator Apps are [iOS Authenticator](https://www.apple.com/ios/ios-15-preview/features), [FreeOTP](https://freeotp.github.io/), [Authy](https://authy.com/), [andOTP](https://github.com/andOTP/andOTP), [Google](https://apps.apple.com/app/google-authenticator/id388497605) [Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en), and [Microsoft Authenticator](https://www.microsoft.com/en-us/account/authenticator), to name a few.

 To start, generate the needed data using the `createTwoFactorAuth()` method.
-Once you do, you can show the Shared Secret to the User as a string or QR Code (encoded as SVG) in your view.
+This returns a serializable _Shared Secret_ that you can show to the User as a string or QR Code (encoded as SVG) in your view.

 ```php
 use Illuminate\Http\Request;